osrg/namazu/example/zk-repro-2080.nfqhook/README.md

 ## How to Reproduce the Bug with Earthquake

+NOTE: this test scenario is under work-in-progress.
+(Only `FLE.Initial` can be inspected at the moment)

 ### Start Earthquake
 Please see [../../doc/how-to-setup-env.md](../../doc/how-to-setup-env.md) for how to setup the environment.